haskell-game/tiny-games-hs/README.md

 ## Results

 Congratulations to all participants!
+Creating a 10-line tiny game in Haskell and shipping a contest entry is a non-trivial task.
+If you succeeded, double congratulations!
+You are one of very few people in the world who could complete this task in the next few hours.

+The judges were sm and f-a.
 Below you will find our reviews, by category and submission order, followed by the contest winners.

-The judges were sm and f-a.
 Our ratings aimed to reflect playable and fun Haskell tiny games satisfying the contest rules.
 With single ratings and human biases, judging will of course be imperfect.
 More: